Doshers Supple Asian Sauce & Honey Walnuts

 4

-I first tried this sauce or a version at this restaurant back in the early '90s.
+I first tried this sauce or a version at this restaurant in the early '90s.
 The food was absolutely amazing, and I am saying this without exaggeration.
 In fact, over the years, I got to know the owners, and the owners were just as awesome as their sauce.
-Harbor Monsoon opened its doors in the Harbor in 1993 and closed down in Oct 2011.
+Harbor Monsoon opened its doors in the Harbor in 1993 and closed in Oct 2011.
 This was by far the best Chinese food in the Harbor, and to this date, no one has ever come close to this level of American Chinese Cuisine.

 This sauce is the Bomb!!!!
-Note: if you do not have Kewpie use 100% Mayo.
+Note: if you do not have Kewpie, use 100% Mayo.
 Make sure it is warm before folding with the preferred protein.
 This is my version and the ratios that work for me, but feel free to experiment and see what you like.
 Use other spices and ingredients and turn the sauce into something you want.
 See those spoons?
 I've tested this recipe many times, and there have been many renditions.
 In the end, it's what you like!

-0.15% = 150 grams of lye needed.
+0.15% = 150 grams of Lye needed.

 I could write a thesis on the history and the uses of Lye, but that would be crazy for this post.
 Here are the ratios that worked for me.
-I used 4 quarts of water and 1-tsp. of Lye Water and 1/2-tsp of Baking soda.
+I used 4 quarts of water and 1 tsp.
+Of Lye Water and 1/2 tsp of Baking soda.
 Bring water to a boil and add as many walnuts as the pot can handle.
 In salted boiling water (not a raging boil), cook for about 25-30 minutes.
 NOTE: In Asian cooking, Lye water is used with noodles, proteins, and several other dishes to help texture and color.
 I don't eat prawns, but it is often used to make them firm and crispy.

 Rinse under cold running water until thin skins are gone.
 This took a long time.
-I placed the walnuts into a colander then used a sieve to rinse and manhandle.
+I placed the walnuts into a colander and then used a sieve to rinse and manhandle.
 Yes, manhandle!!!
 I had to rinse many times and used a small skewer to assist in removing skins that were sunken in tight.

 Cool them very well or they will stick together.

-MORE PICS.........I Finally made them with Chicken-Thighs.
+MORE PICS.........I Finally made them with chicken thighs.

 You are looking at 3 1/2 lbs of Chicken Thighs.